toucansites/try-o-template/contents/posts/new-post/index.md

 ### Step 5: Add Images (Optional)

 1. If your post includes images, create an **assets** folder inside the post directory:

    ```
    mkdir src/contents/posts/my-first-post/assets
    ```
-2. Add your images to the **assets** folder and reference them in your Markdown content.
+2. Place your images in the **assets** folder and reference them in your Markdown content.
 Example:

    ```markdown
    ![My Image](./assets/my-image.jpg)
    ```